-Our nation’s capital is also the gridlock capital of the country.
-It was ranked the “Most Congested City” in the 2015 Urban Mobility Scorecard, a report issued by the Texas A&M Transportation Institute and Inrix.
-The average DC commuter there loses $1,834 and 82 hours a year – more than two weeks – just to traffic delays.
-Add to that the fact that Washington, D.C. has the second most expensive car insurance premiums in the country, and driving residents find themselves in a mess.
+Our nation's capital is also the gridlock capital of the country.
+It has been ranked the "Most Congested City" by the Urban Mobility Scorecard, with the average resident losing some 80 hours a year just to traffic delays.
+Add to that the fact that Washington, D.C. has some of the most expensive car insurance premiums in the country, and driving residents find themselves in a mess.

 D.C.
 Vehicle Insurance Requirements

-Washington offers a unique hybrid of “No-Fault” and liability insurance options.
+Washington offers a unique hybrid of "No-Fault" and liability insurance options.
 In most No-Fault insurance systems, drivers must purchase Personal Injury Protection (PIP) to cover them in an accident, regardless of who is at fault.
 But in D.C., PIP is not mandatory.
-Drivers may choose to purchase this coverage, and may decide whether or not to use it – or instead seek damages through the other party’s liability insurance – after an accident.
-The law requires PIP insurance, if accepted, to cover at least $50,000 for medical and rehabilitation and $12,000 for work loss costs.
+Drivers may choose to purchase this coverage and may decide whether or not to use it - or instead seek damages through the other party's liability insurance - after an accident.

 If you choose to use your PIP protection, your ability to file a liability claim against the other party is limited.
 You are only entitled to file a liability claim with the other driver's insurance company if you have suffered serious, long-term injuries or if your medical costs are higher than the limits covered by your insurance.